Former north-east football coach admits abusing another two boys - Evening Express

 A former north-east football coach who is serving a jail sentence for child abuse has admitted sex crimes against a further two boys.

-Alasdair McCulloch, 36, kissed and carried out sex acts on one victim and indecently assaulted another youngster in his hometown of Fraserburgh, in Aberdeenshire.
+Alasdair McCulloch, 36, kissed and carried out sex acts on one victim and indecently assaulted another youngster in Aberdeenshire.

 McCulloch was jailed in 2018 for four-and-a-half years after he pled guilty to five indecency offences after targeting boys during an eight-year period between 1998 and 2006.